 We're used to thinking of tomato paste as a flavoring, but in Turkey (and other countries in the region), it's a way to preserve autumn's bounty, used to provide shots of summery brightness to dishes throughout winter.
 Both tomato paste (domates salcasi) and pepper paste (biber salcasi, which is available in sweet (tatli) and spicy (aci, made from mildly hot peppers) versions, have a texture identical to the Italian-style tomato paste you're probably used to buying in small cans or tubes, and they taste, as you might expect, like super-concentrated versions of the vegetables.
 Note that Turkish tomato and pepper pastes contain no seasonings other than salt (and some can be quite salty, so taste before adding to a dish), so harissa and other similarly seasoned pastes are not a substitute.

-These workhorses of the Turkish kitchen show up all over the country, in almost every kind of dish you can imagine.
+These pillars of the Turkish kitchen show up all over the country, in almost every kind of dish you can imagine.
 They flavor guvec and soups, are added to sautés and kneaded into kofte, and lend extra flavor to dolma and sarma fillings.
 They're even spread on Turkish grilled cheese and other sandwiches.
 But you don't really need all three types; tomato paste and sweet red pepper paste are enough.

 Italian-style tomato paste is a fine substitute for Turkish tomato paste—though the latter, sold in big jars, is more economical.
 There is, however, no sub for Turkish pepper paste.
 I've found that tomato and pepper pastes develop mold quickly, so once you've opened a jar, pour a thin layer of oil over—or stick a piece of cling wrap to—its surface before storing it in the fridge.
 Both types of paste also freeze well for longer-term storage.